 Both churches were founded in 1871 and are located near each other in a rural area, surrounded by agriculture and small communities.
 While nestled in a rural setting, we are located less than an hour from Lincoln and Omaha, metropolitan areas which offer all the amenities of city life such as shopping, recreation, and airports.
-There are various employment opportunities nearby for any family members who might be seeking outside employment.
-For a minister with children, the nearby school systems offer small class sizes and the opportunity to participate in many extracurricular activities.

 Each church has a Sunday morning service in which an average of 30-60 people attend.
 Children's activities are an important part of each church's tradition, including Sunday School; Vacation Bible School; a children's sermon; a Christmas program; and an annual Sunday School picnic with games, food, and fellowship.
 For small congregations, we are excited to have a number of young families with children, a sign that our churches are showing sustained growth.